Dosage Form: tablet, film coated

-Normalization of serum ALT levels was more frequent with Lamivudine treatment compared with placebo in Trials 1-3.
+Normalization of serum ALT levels was more frequent with treatment of Lamivudine compared with placebo in Trials 1, 2, and 3.

 The majority of subjects treated with Lamivudine showed a decrease of HBV DNA to below the assay limit early in the course of therapy.
 However, reappearance of assay-detectable HBV DNA during treatment with Lamivudine was observed in approximately one-third of subjects after this initial response.